David Haas: Education and career

 He has produced over 45 original collections and recordings of liturgical music and is the author of several books on the topics of prayer and liturgical music.
 His music has been published in the hymnals of GIA Publications, Oregon Catholic Press, Liturgical Press, World Library Publications, Augsburg Fortress, The Canadian Conference of Catholic Bishops, The Australian Catholic Bishops' Conference, Celebrating Grace, Disciples of Christ, The Anglican Church of Canada, and others.
 Among his most widely known hymns are "Blest Are They", "We Are Called", and "You Are Mine".
 Haas has collaborated on recordings, concerts and workshops with Michael Joncas, Marty Haugen, Jeanne Cotter, Lori True, and others.

 From 1999 to 2017, Haas directed the program Music Ministry Alive!, a five-day liturgical program for youth and adult leaders that met on the campus of St. Catherine University in St. Paul, Minnesota.
-From 1985–1996, Haas served as a Faculty/Team Member for Institutes with the North American Forum on the Catechumenate, helping develop liturgical and musical aspects of the Rite of Christian Initiation of Adults (RCIA).
-From 1986–2020, Haas presented at the annual Los Angeles Religious Education Congress.
+From 1985 to 1996, Haas served as a Faculty/Team Member for Institutes with the North American Forum on the Catechumenate, helping develop liturgical and musical aspects of the Rite of Christian Initiation of Adults (RCIA).
+From 1986 to 2020, Haas presented at the annual Los Angeles Religious Education Congress.
 Haas is a member of St. Cecilia's Parish in St. Paul, where he has volunteered as a cantor.